theodoremoreland/TypeRace/README.md

 # Type Race
-A React web page that tracks how long it takes the user to type a selected text snippet.
-The user can choose between snippets of three categories: movie titles, random quotes, and quotes from Kanye West / Jaden Smith.
-The app randomly selects 3-6 snippets for each category subsequently allowing the user to receive a new batch upon refreshing the web page.
+A web page that tracks how long it takes the user to type a selected text snippet.

-The application attempts to retreive each category of text snippet dynamically via REST API request(s).
-The application will use static data upon failure to retreive data from corresponding GET request, for example: Kanye West quotes are replaced with Jaden Smith tweets if the application fails to retreive Kanye's quotes.
+The application attempts to retrieve each text snippet dynamically via REST API request(s).
+The application will use static data upon failure to retrieve data from corresponding GET request.

 ### Technologies Used
 * React.js
-* JavaScript (ES6)
+* TypeScript
 * HTML5
 * CSS3
+* Vite
+* TanStack / React Query

 ### Quality of life features
 - Clicking on a snippet genre automatically scrolls to the bottom of the page thus putting snippets in view.